|

 In January 1978, Gene

-became co-sports director at WCTV-TV, channel 6, a CBS affiliate in
+became co-Sports Director at WCTV-TV, channel 6, a CBS affiliate in

 Tallahassee.
 In 1979 Gene